baldcorp/Sentinel/Playbooks/Close-SentinelIncident-fromSNOW/readme.md

 ## The above solution assembles from two parts:
-1. Business rule in ServiceNow side that run custom JS code, when the incident close.
+1. Business rule in ServiceNow side that trigger a custom JS code, on a   incident close event.
-2. Logic app on Azure Sentinel side that listen to the business rule POST request.<br>
+2. Logic app on Azure Sentinel side that listen to the business rule POST request and close the Sentinel Event.<br>